When you needed passage, I pulled you into

 but still holding on, biding your time

-till end of day and waiting for a new dawn.
+till end of day, waiting for a new dawn.